CNRS-DSI-Dev/mycore/README.md

 The theme must be put in the owncloud theme directory, for instance with the name mycore, and then you have to put in the config.php file the parameter 'theme' ==> 'mycore'.

+Do not forget to change owner after git clone command for a propoer installation.

 ## Contributing